Agenda, Scope, and Goals

 MDRC works with states and colleges to adapt the model’s components to the local context and align the program with existing initiatives and priorities.
 States and colleges may also target programs to certain populations, for example, by including cultural components designed to help students of color.

 MDRC is deeply committed to creating knowledge to encourage the expansion of SUCCESS beyond its initial states, and to inform that expansion.
-Lessons drawn from the project will be packaged and disseminated with the goal of building interest and enthusiasm among reform-minded colleges and state policy leaders who want to implement robust, evidence-based initiatives that can be adopted on a large scale and are financially sustainable.
+Through the dissemination of lessons drawn from the project, MDRC aims to build interest and enthusiasm among reform-minded colleges and state policy leaders who want to implement robust, evidence-based initiatives that can be adopted on a large scale and are financially sustainable.